ApeWorX/ape/docs/userguides/testing.md

 ## Advanced Testing Tips

-If you want to use Samples test and projects follow this link to [Ape Academy](https://github.com/ApeAcademy)
+If you want to use sample projects, follow this link to [Ape Academy](https://github.com/ApeAcademy).

 ```
 project                     # The root project directory